 Once in Albi, you will find several parking options both in the outlying areas and in the city center.
 This will allow you to explore the heart of Albi on foot, enjoying its historic cobblestone streets and impressive architecture without worrying about traffic in the city center.

-In addition, traveling by car offers you the flexibility to stop at some nearby attractions, such as the vineyards of Gaillac or the picturesque villages along the Tarn River, making your trip to Albi a richer and more complete experience.
+Plus, traveling by car gives you the flexibility to stop at nearby highlights, like the vineyards of Gaillac or the picturesque villages along the Tarn River, turning your trip to Albi into a richer and more complete experience.

 Why is the route from Toulouse to Gaillac called the Route du Pastel?